textileio/js-textile/etc/hub.api.md

 // Warning: (ae-internal-missing-underscore) The name "bucketsLinks" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsLinks(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<LinksObject>;
+export function bucketsLinks(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<Links>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsList" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsList(api: GrpcConnection, ctx?: ContextInterface): Promise<Array<RootObject>>;
+export function bucketsList(api: GrpcConnection, ctx?: ContextInterface): Promise<Array<Root_2>>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsListIpfsPath" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsListIpfsPath(api: GrpcConnection, path: string, ctx?: ContextInterface): Promise<PathItemObject | undefined>;
+export function bucketsListIpfsPath(api: GrpcConnection, path: string, ctx?: ContextInterface): Promise<PathItem_2 | undefined>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsListPath" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsListPath(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<PathObject>;
+export function bucketsListPath(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<Path>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsPullIpfsPath" should be prefixed with an underscore because the declaration is marked as @internal
 //